 - Multiple strategies companies are implementing or considering to increase cash on the balance sheet

 - Possible implications of a prolonged economic slowdown on debt covenant compliance

 March 25, 2020: Federal Reserve Emergency Programs and Fiscal Stimulus

 Today’s Morning Call on the coronavirus (COVID-19) emergency focused on the Federal Reserve’s alphabet soup of emergency programs and fiscal stimulus legislation.
 Our speakers were Randall Guynn, head of our Financial Institutions Group, and Margaret Tahyar, a Financial Institutions partner.
-The discussion included and was moderated by Nora Jordan, a partner and head of the Investment Management Group.

 Among the specific topics discussed: